factmint/Charts/README.md

 ## Getting started

 First, clone this repository with `git clone https://github.com/factmint/Charts.git`.
-Then navigate to `/api` and run `npm install`.
+Then run `npm install` from the project root.

 To see running examples, navigate to the directory of a given chart in the terminal and (if it's the first time) `npm install` and `grunt install`.
-Finally, run `grunt serve`.
+Finally, run `grunt serve` from the project root (not the chart directory).

 e.g.

 ```
 cd choropleth-uk-constituencies
-npm install
+npm install && grunt install
-grunt install
+cd ../../
 grunt serve
 ```

 This will start a web server.
-You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15009").
-You can now navigate to http://locahost:15009 (the port number will be different if 15009 was not open when you ran `grunt serve`, so be sure to check), where you will see a directory listing.
+You should see a message telling you which port it is running on (e.g. "Started connect web server on http://0.0.0.0:15002").
+You can now navigate to http://locahost:15002 (the port number will be different if 15002 was not open when you ran `grunt serve`, so be sure to check), where you will see a directory listing.
 If you look in the `examples/unbuilt/` directory, you will find example use cases.

 ## Building a chart

 Once you have tested a chart and decided you would like to use it in a live scenario, you will probably want to build a standalone minified script.
 To achieve this, run `grunt build` from the chart's root directory.
-This will create a `dist/` directory containing four files: a standalone script, a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given chart.
-Having generated these files, you can see an example using a built script by running `grunt serve` from the chart's root directory, and navigating to the `examples/built/` directory in your browser.
+This will create three files in the `/dist/` directory: a minified standalone script, a minified CSS file, and a text file containing all of the available options for the given chart.
+You can see examples using the built script under `examples/built/` in the chart's directory.

 ## Tests